-- Whether the IPRC has identified the student as exceptional; - Where the IPRC has identified the student as exceptional, - The categories and definitions of any exceptionalities identified, as they are defined by the Ministry of Education; - The IPRCs description of the student's strengths and needs; - o The IPRCs placement decision; and
+- whether the IPRC has identified the student as exceptional, - where the IPRC has identified the student as exceptional, - the categories and definitions of any exceptionalities identified, as they are defined by the Ministry of Education, - \circ the IPRCs description of the students' strengths and needs, and - the IPRCs placement decision. - the IPRCs recommendations regarding a special education program and special education services and

-- The IPRCs recommendations regarding a special education program and special education services. - Where the IPRC has decided that the student should be placed in a special education class, the reasons for that decision.
+• where the IPRC has decided that the student should be placed in a special education class, the reasons for that decision.